amatgil/wawa/README.md

 - [X] Show stdout in `w!run`
 - [X] inline `fmt`
 - [ ] Rerun code if source was edited
+- [ ] Use Uiua::take_stack_lines for grouping outputs based on line

 # Server install
 Place this under `/etc/systemd/system/wawa.service` to make it a daemon: